1005 N. Marion St.

 The DHSMV established the Medical Review Program to conduct medical reviews on drivers who may be unsafe to drive due to a mental or physical condition, including:

-The Medical Review Program includes medical review specialists, a Medical Advisory Board (the Board) comprised of 11 voluntary members, and a Department-employed Board chairman.
+The Medical Review Program includes medical review specialists, a Medical Advisory Board (the Board) comprised of 11 voluntary members and a Department-employed Board chairman.
 All Board members, as well as the Board Chairman, are licensed doctors.

-Section 322.126, F.S., authorizes any physician, person, or agency, including; courts, doctors, law enforcement officers, relatives, concerned citizens, and driver license examiner personnel, having knowledge of any licensed driver or applicant’s mental or physical disability to drive, to report such knowledge to the Department.
-Reports from third-party sources, such as a family member or concerned citizen, are forwarded to the Department’s Bureau of Administrative Reviews to determine the credibility of the report before further action is taken.
+Reports from third-party sources, such as a family member or concerned citizen, are forwarded to the Department’s Bureau of Administrative Reviews to determine the report’s credibility before further action is taken.

 Information from a professional source, such as a law enforcement officer or a physician, is accepted without investigation.